God as the Source of Knowledge

-Since humans are created in the image of God (Gen. 1:28–29), we are uniquely gifted to discover and utilize these universal ideas.
+Since humans are created in the image of God (Genesis 1:28–29), we are uniquely gifted to discover and utilize these universal ideas.
 The mind of God provides a framework for rational human thought (whether believer or nonbeliever).
 So when we use our minds, we are “thinking thy [God’s] thoughts after thee.”1

 The apostle John describes Jesus as “the true light that enlightens every man” (John 1:9).
 Therefore, historic Christianity grounds human knowledge in Jesus as the logos of God.
 Logos in New Testament Greek means “word, message, report…As the logos, God himself (John 1:1–2) in his divine glory assumes the flesh of humanity in historical time and space (1:14–15).
 Jesus, the logos, signifies the presence of God in the flesh.”2

-Christian philosopher Ronald Nash adds that “The Logos doctrine occupied a prominent place in the thought of several early Fathers of the church.
+Christian philosopher Ronald Nash adds, “The Logos doctrine occupied a prominent place in the thought of several early Fathers of the church.
 On the basis of John 1:9, Justin Martyr argued that every apprehension of truth (whether by believer or unbeliever) is made possible because men are related to the Logos, the ground of truth.”3

 Ironically, when the naturalist attempts to use the laws of logic and science to disprove the existence of God, he must first borrow certain key components from the Christian worldview.4 The entire scientific method rests on the foundational belief that there is a certain orderliness that permeates the entire universe, “and that universality corresponds to what would be expected when looking through the lens of the Christian theistic worldview.”